-Bot scores · Cloudflare Bot Management docs
+Bot scores

 A bot score is a score from 1 to 99 that indicates how likely that request came from a bot.
 For example, a score of 1 means Cloudflare is quite certain the request was automated, while a score of 99 means Cloudflare is quite certain the request came from a human.

 Bot scores are available to be used in Firewall fields and with Workers to customize application behavior.
-For more details, refer to Bot Management variables.
+For more details, refer to Bot Management variables .

 Bot groupings

-Customers with a Pro plan or higher can automatically see bot traffic divided into groups by going to Firewall > Bots.
+Customers with a Pro plan or higher can automatically see bot traffic divided into groups by going to Security > Bots.

 - Automated: Bot scores of 1.